-AASHTO’s Executive Director, John Horsley, and Program Director for Engineering, Jim McDonnell, joined PPS’s Gary Toth and Mina Keyes for a discussion about the state of the bicycling and walking program and how to make better connections between designers in state, county and city DOTs and bikeped advocates.
+AASHTO, the American Association of State Highway and Transportation Officials, is a non-profit, non-partisan association representing highway and transportation departments in the 50 states, the District of Columbia, and Puerto Rico.
+AASHTO’s Executive Director, John Horsley, and Program Director for Engineering, Jim McDonnell, joined PPS’s Gary Toth and Mina Keyes for a discussion about how to foster better connections between designers in state, county and city DOTs and bike-ped advocates.

 JH: There is growing support for bicycling and walking at the community level, for instance the Safe Routes to Schools program funded by Congressman Jim Oberstar… there are communities around the country that have learned that if they can get more students to walk and bike to school, they can reduce busing costs.
 We also see the recreational use of bicycling increasing.
 The grassroots demand is increasing.

 The problem I see in addressing bicycling and walking is that since 2008 the bottom has dropped out of the tax base for counties, cities and states.
 Now they can just barely provide the basics for their existing transportation system with respect to maintenance and preservation, let alone adding facilities.

 You indicated that there is leadership for walking and bicycling at the community level.
 What about the state DOTs?

 JH: If you look at the history of the Transportation Enhancements Program, it has been remarkable how much bicycle and pedestrian infrastructure has been funded.
 Every dollar of the $6.2 billion allocated for bicycle and pedestrian facilities over the last 10 years has been invested by the states.
 States like California, Florida, Georgia, Missouri, New York, Pennsylvania, Texas and Washington have each spent more than $200 million on bike-ped projects.
 Smaller states have invested a lot as well.
 Most of that came from the Enhancements Program.